-If those whom I disciple request materials to go through or I sense we need to study some basics, I have referenced the following material to assist us in our journey together… letting the Spirit lead as we go…
+If (and I do mean IF) for whatever reason, I use materials to go through or I sense we need to study some basics in a different way, I have referenced the following material to assist us in our journey together… letting the Spirit lead as we go…

 There you go!
 Just some basics.
 Nothing scary.
 Just don’t rely on your own strength.
 God knows best what the person needs.
 Pray, pray, pray!
 Of course you’re going to make mistakes.
 You’re human.
 God redeems and turns our errors into victories!